mfisher87/presentation-cng2025/slides.md

 ## Outline {.scrollable}

-1. What is GeoJupyter?
+### What is GeoJupyter?

 1. Values
 2. Objectives
 3. Gaps in the existing ecosystem
-        1. Simple visualization (GIS Bounce)
+    a.
+Simple visualization (GIS Bounce)
-        2. Linked visualization
+    b.
+Linked visualization
-        3. Vertical visualization
+    c.
+Vertical visualization

-2. What is JupyterGIS?
+### What is JupyterGIS?
 1. What makes it unique?
 2. ?
 3. Demo

-3. Why you should get involved
+### Why you should get involved

-4. How you can get involved
+### How you can get involved

 1. Put JupyterGIS in front of more users
 2. Contribute your needs and experiences
 3. Contribute code
 4. Contribute vibes